 If you’re planning to explore beyond Korčula Town and Lumbarda, having a set of wheels is essential.
 If you arrive without a car, you can rent one — or, alternatively, rent a scooter.

 There is limited public transportation system with buses that circle the island.
 See schedules on the Arriva website.

-Finally, there’s the water taxi, which goes from Korčula Town to Badija to Vrnik to Lumbarda and back in reverse, which is a scenic way of getting to Lumbarda.
-You can buy a ticket at the water taxi station in Korčula Town.
+Finally, there’s the hop-on-hop-off water taxi, which goes from Korčula Town to Badija to Vrnik to Lumbarda and back in reverse, which is a scenic way of getting to Lumbarda.

 Best Time to Visit Korčula

 The best time to visit Korčula is September — plain and simple.
 That is what I recommend for the best time to visit Croatia as well.